Doctor of Dental Surgery

 The Clinical Practice Strand supports comprehensive patient care which is based on the concept of private dental practice where the student assumes responsibility for assigned patients' overall treatment, consultation, and referral for specialty care.
 Second-year students practice clinical dentistry approximately 15 hours per week and third year students practice approximately 33 hours per week.
 Students learn to provide comprehensive dental care under the direction of a team of clinical faculty led by the Group Practice Leader (GPL).
 The GPL is responsible for mentoring students and ensuring they are receiving adequate clinical experiences to demonstrate competency upon graduation.
 In the second year, students treat patients in a discipline-based model where they are supervised by trained and calibrated faculty in specific clinical disciplines, including oral diagnosis and treatment planning, periodontics, endodontics, restorative dentistry, and removable prosthodontics.
 In the third year, students treat patients in a generalist model, where under faculty supervision they provide all care for their patients.

 The second- and third-year class is divided alphabetically into six group practices.
-There are approximately 22 second-year and 22 third-year students in each group practice.
+There are approximately 24 second-year and 24 third-year students in each group practice.
 The GPL manages the group and assumes overall responsibility for the care of patients by students and faculty.
 Specialists in endodontics manage complex cases in a specified area of the clinic, including test cases.
 Periodontists manage most periodontal procedures.

 Advanced clinical dentistry and evaluation of new developments and topics that involve several disciplines are learned in the third year in conjunction with patient care.
 Third-year students participate in patient care at multiple extramural sites located in treatment facilities around the Bay Area, including acute care hospitals and community clinics.
 At extramural clinic sites, students are taught by Pacific faculty in conditions that more closely resemble private practice, and typically treat 4-6 patients per day.
-Rotations occur at a number of different times, including weekdays during the academic year and vacation periods.
+Rotations occur at a number of different times, including weekdays during the academic year.
 Students find these experiences valuable, teaching them how to provide excellent patient care in a condensed time frame.
 Students may elect to participate in externships to specialty programs during academic break periods.

 Behavioral science aspects of ethics, professionalism, communication, human resource and practice management, and dental jurisprudence are integrated across the curriculum.
 Epidemiology and demography of the older population, basic processes of aging, and dental management of hospitalized patients, geriatric patients, and those with the most common disabling conditions are studied during the third year.